3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Summary and conclusions

 For stars, the necessity for NLTE has been argued primarily from the theoretical standpoint.
 Recent calculations of cross-sections for reactions of collisional type suggest that classical formulations have to be used with caution, as these sometimes overestimate the cross-sections by orders of magnitude \citep{Barklem2016}.
 However, in general we conclude that the NLTE effects obtained by different authors \citep[][]{Amarsi2015, Osorio2016, Bergemann2017, Mashonkina2019, Gallagher2020, Mashonkina2022, Storm2024} are consistent, despite the differences in the atomic models, atmospheric physics, and numerical approaches in NLTE RT.
 Recent calculations for stellar conditions (Fig. 28, 29 in this review) confirm significant NLTE effects on lines in the UV, optical, and near-IR bands for most chemical elements in the periodic table, including the lightest (H, He, Li) through Fe-peak (Mn, Co, Ni) to heavy neutron-capture elements (e.g., Ba, Y, Sr, Eu).
 NLTE abundances strongly depend on stellar parameters (\teff, \logg, [Fe/H]) and the effects cannot be calibrated out, thus requiring NLTE modelling of stellar spectra from first principles.
 These effects can be included either directly (via spectrum synthesis) or indirectly, by correcting the inferred 1D LTE abundances for effects of 3D NLTE.

 Coupled calculations of NLTE RT in 3D hydrodynamical atmospheric models of stars are still rare.
 However, the available evidence (for lighter species like H and Li, but also heavier like Na, Al, Mn) suggests that 3D NLTE modelling is crucial and may have a profound impact on the analysis of stellar chemical composition, especially so for low metallicity and/or low gravity stars \citep[e.g.][]{Amarsi2019b, Bergemann2019, Nordlander2019}.
 A comprehensive analysis of 3D NLTE abundance corrections and their relevance in studies of Galactic Chemical Evolution was recently presented by \citet{Storm2025} and \citet{Koutsouridou2025}.
-Given major computational overheads associated with 3D RT, it is essential that the next step in observational stellar physics involves 3D NLTE spectroscopic grids, and ideally includes magnetism, for instance by employing 3D SSD (or MHD) model atmospheres \citep{Bhatia2022, Ludwig2023, Witzke2023, Kostogryz2024} in spectroscopic RT calculations.
+It is essential that the next step in observational stellar physics involves 3D NLTE spectroscopic grids, and ideally includes magnetism, for instance by employing 3D SSD (or MHD) model atmospheres \citep{Bhatia2022, Ludwig2023, Witzke2023, Kostogryz2024} in spectroscopic RT calculations.

 The prime advantage of 3D NLTE atmospheric and spectroscopic models is that they do not include ad-hoc free parameters (micro- or macroturbulence, mixing length), and thereby allow for analyses of fundamental stellar parameters, chemical abundances, but also studies of spatially- and time-dependent phenomena, from first principles.